 - + CONTACT US

 Friday, July 26, 2019

-By Andrew Culberson, Assistant Director of Career Development, Judge Judith O. Hollinger Program in Alternative Dispute Resolution at USC Gould School of Law
+By Andrew Culberson, Assistant Director of Career Development, USC Gould Center for Dispute Resolution

 Are you looking for a career as an alternative dispute resolution (ADR) practitioner, but nervous about opening up your own practice?
 Are you confident in your dispute resolution skills, but unsure how to apply them full time in the workplace?